South African elephant conservation: Two volunteers in Southern Africa's savannah

 Support our elephant conservation volunteer programs: As a volunteer in one of our elephant projects you dedicate yourself to the protection of the endangered giants and experience an unforgettable volunteer adventure abroad – as part of your sabbatical, a gap year or simply as a nature lover looking for a meaningful time out in the wild.

-Volunteer abroad with elephants and contribute to protecting and conserving the gentle giants as a voluntary helper in one of our elephant aid projects in Asia and Southern Africa – and spend an exceptional and inspiring time abroad, surrounded by incomparable landscapes and fascinating wildlife.
+Volunteer abroad with elephants and contribute to protecting and conserving the gentle giants as a voluntary helper in one of our elephant aid projects in Southern Africa – and spend an exceptional and inspiring time abroad, surrounded by incomparable landscapes and fascinating wildlife.

 Massive, awe-inspiring, highly intelligent – and considered as endangered.
 Elephants are truly impressive and encountering one of these giant mammals is a deep, magical and unforgettable experience.
 Even though they almost don’t have any natural enemies, they are increasingly facing great threats to their existence.